 A racial mirror, as it might relate to someone who has been adopted, would be someone who is the same race as that child.
 This would be someone who would be able to act as a mirror for that race and how that race interacts with the world.
 This would also hopefully be someone whom the child can look up to and look to as a help and a mentor as they grow.
-In the world of transracial adoption, it’s very important that children have access to racial mirrors.
+In the world of transracial adoption, children must have access to racial mirrors.
 When a family adopts a child who is outside their race, there has to be an acceptance of the reality that the family who has adopted them cannot teach them how the world will interact with them based on their race.
 They cannot teach them the things that they might go through or the experiences that they might have based on their race.
-Because of this, it is so important that racial mirrors be present within the lives of these children from the very beginning.
+Because of this, it is so important that to find racial mirrors and that they present within the lives of these children from the very beginning.

 A few instances in the book stuck out and really stuck with me as I am a white adoptive parent of two biracial children.
 One story that really stuck out for me was the story of a little girl on her birthday.
 She was told by her father that they could go into the store and she could pick out whatever she wanted for her birthday.
 At 6 years old, she was incredibly excited.
 When they got to the store she ran inside and suddenly heard her father’s booming voice telling her to stop.
 She looked back and saw his face filled with terror.
 She did not understand, at 6 years old, why he would be scared at that moment.
 He got down on her level and pulled her close.
 With fear in his eyes, he said to her something to the effect of, “Honey, there are some things you need to understand now.
 You are a young black child.
 While you are a child, you need to understand that we are a black family.
 You never run into a store.
 Ever.
 I know you’re just excited but someone will think that you stole something simply because you are black.
 Never run in a store.”